rstacruz/cheatsheets/goby.md

 #» [#<Class:Bar>, #<Class:Object>, Class, Object]
 ```

-You can perform `ancestors` to show the inheritance path, as well as `singleton_class.ancestors` to show singleton classes.
+You can call `#ancestors` to show the inheritance chain.
+And `singleton_class.ancestors` to show singleton classes.

 ## Styling